 Plan activities daily to de-stress

-Planning time to care for yourself on a regular basis can make you healthier overall.
+Planning time to care for yourself on a regular basis can make you happier and healthierac.
 Offenwanger shares 10 activities to start the process of self-care, and relieve stress whenever you need it.

 - Take a break from your phone, emails and others distractions.